Happy Sunday! A few notes before I get to the recap.

 - Miles this year: 209.25

 - Time running: 9 hours

 - Yoga sessions: 1

 - Foam rolling: 6 days

-Afterwards I did 20 minutes of strength training using heavy weights.
+Afterwards I did 22 minutes of strength training with weights.

 Happy running and working out this week!